iDigitalFlame/ThunderStorm/docs/Quickstart.md

 # JetStream

-JetStream is how we'll build the Bolts for you to use.
-Once we configure JetSteam a simple command will make it all work.
+JetStream is how we'll build the Bolts to use.
+Once we configure JetSteam, a simple command will make it all work.

 ## Initial Configuration